 The Pulvermachers, who relocated from Texas, bought the bank-owned property "as is," and must fix the failed septic system and any other major problems before the sale goes through.

 "We perked it and submitted a chambered design" to accommodate the high water table and slow perk rate, but the health board didn't like it.
 Farrell said, so he revised the plan for a more common "trench" system design.
 But the location of the system was changed due to the property's sloping topography.

 He pointed out issues he sees as problematic, but whether the end result is a system of chambers or trenches, he would have preferred more space.
-His original plan covered 900 square feet, he said, which is more than is required but will last longer.

 The problematic site sparked the alternative idea in the first place, Farrell explained, and it is allowable under Title 5.
 "Trenches do work beautifully, but in this case it could add cost," he said, about $20,000 more than his original plan.